eloka080677/powerappadventcalendar/README.md

 # Advent Calendar Power App
-Welcome to the Advent Calendar Power App.
-This Power App template provides an adjustable advent calendar for your company or team.
+Welcome to the Advent Calendar PowerApp.
+This PowerApp template provides an adjustable advent calendar for your company or team.
 It can be easily imported into your (default) environment and shared within the organization with no additional connector needed.

 **Content**
 1. [Technical Requirements](#Technical-Requirements)